bcbro2021/simple-cli-application/README.md

 # UPDATES

 # 1.1
--exit function
+-exit function.
--calculator that can do + , - , * and /
+-calculator that can do + , - , * and /.
--date, time, year display
+-date, time, year display.

 # 1.0
 simple exit function and calculator that only does addition